 Individuals who wish to undergo breast augmentation do so to increase breast size, primarily for aesthetics.
 However, after breast augmentation, some women may be dissatisfied with their results and opt to revert back to their normal breast size.
 Others may want to remove their implants because of health concerns or other personal reasons.
 Breast revision surgery is a process where the implant is removed, and the skin over the breast is tightened to make sure the breast sits in a natural position and looks normal.

 Despite the guarantee that implants are safe and leakages are rare, there are cases when a shell breaks down.
 If it is filled with saline, the solution will be absorbed by the body, and there will be a noticeable deflation of the breast.
 In the case of silicone implants, the gel will settle where it is originally placed and the only way to verify it ruptured is with an MRI because the gel doesn’t deflate.
 This is also the reason why a patient with silicone implants must undergo routine MRI scans.

 A noticeable rippling can sometimes be seen underneath or on the side of the breast.
 This is generally more common among patients who have very low tissue volume and who are thin.
 Although not really a complication, the unnatural wrinkling may cause discomfort and an unsightly appearance.
 Rippling is most common with saline implants.

 Double Bubble Implants

 Breast implants vary in size, texture, shape, and base.
-Some patients may be unhappy with how the breast looks and may consider a revision surgery to improve the appearance according to preference.
-It may be another size increase or a switch from a rounded implant to a more natural looking teardrop shape.
+Some patients may be unhappy with how the breasts look and may consider a revision surgery to improve their appearance according to preference.
+It may be another size increase or a switch from a rounded implant to a more natural-looking teardrop shape.
 Some patients also later realize that they’d rather have silicone instead of saline.
 All preferences will be considered to modify the augmented breast.